aikdong/CNTV/README.md

-###This is a CNTV player sample for tvOS, build on TVMLKitchen.
+##This is a sample player for CNTV on Apple TV4 (tvOS), build on TVMLKitchen.

 [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat
             )](http://mit-license.org)